lindongfa/lindongfa.github.com/index.md

 ## Bio

 Hi I'm Dongfa Lin from Jilin University.
 A Master student majoring in Biochemistry and Molecular Biology.
-My e-mail is lindf21@mails.jlu.edu.cn.
+My E-mail is **lindf21@mails.jlu.edu.cn**.
 Feel free to contact.

 ## Education